Appdynamics/DevNet-Labs/labs/101-02-appd-svm/lab-exercise-05.md

 - Hover over on any point on a chart to see the metric value for that time.

-You can read more about Server Network dashboard [here](https://docs.appdynamics.com/display/latest/Server+Network+Metrics)
+You can read more about the Server Network dashboard [here](https://docs.appdynamics.com/display/latest/Server+Network+Metrics)

 ![SVM Dash 6](./assets/images/05-svm-dashboard-06.png)